-- The security of the school information systems and users will be reviewed regularly. - Virus protection will be updated regularly. - Personal data sent over the Internet or taken off site will be encrypted. - Portable personal media may not be used without specific permission followed by an anti-virus / malware scan. - Unapproved software is not allowed in work areas or attached to email.
-Files held on the school's network will be regularly checked. - The network manager reviews system capacity regularly. - The use of user logins and passwords to access the school network will be enforced. - Staff receive regular training on online safety, as expected in 'Keeping Children Safe in Education'.
+- The security of the school information systems and users will be reviewed regularly. - Virus protection will be updated regularly. - Updates will be applied via a central system to maintain security in a timely fashion. - Personal data sent over the Internet or taken off site will be encrypted. - Portable personal media may not be used without specific permission followed by an anti-virus / malware scan. - Unapproved software is not allowed in work areas or attached to email.
+Files held on the school's network will be regularly checked. - The IT coordinator/network manager reviews system capacity regularly. - The use of user logins and passwords to access the school network will be enforced - IAW the Chatsworth Schools Password Policy. - Staff receive regular training on online safety, as expected in 'Keeping Children Safe in Education' including the annual Cyber Security Course.

-Technical Provision (new section)
+Technical Provision